-A queue is a line of things waiting to be handled - in sequential order starting at the beginning of the line.
+A queue is a line of things waiting to be handled, starting at the beginning of the line and processing it in sequential order.
 A message queue is a queue of messages sent between applications.
 It includes a sequence of work objects that are waiting to be processed.

-A message is the data transported between the sender and the receiver application; it's essentially a byte array with some headers on top.
-An example of a message could be something that tells one system to start processing a task, it could contains information about a finished task or just be a plain message.
+A message is the data transported between the sender and the receiver application; it's essentially a byte array with some headers at the top.
+An example of a message could be something that tells one system to start processing a task, it could contain information about a finished task or just be a plain message.

-The basic architecture of a message queue is simple, there are client applications called producers that create messages and deliver them to the message queue.
-An other application, called consumer, connect to the queue and get the messages to be processed.
+The basic architecture of a message queue is simple; there are client applications called producers that create messages and deliver them to the message queue.
+Another application, called a consumer, connects to the queue and gets the messages to be processed.
 Messages placed onto the queue are stored until the consumer retrieves them.

-A message queue provides an asynchronous communications protocol, a system that puts a message onto a message queue does not require an immediate response to continuing processing.
-Email is probably the best example of asynchronous messaging.
-When an email is sent can the sender continue processing other things without an immediate response from the receiver.
-This way of handling messages decouple the producer from the consumer.
-The producer and the consumer of the message do not need to interact with the message queue at the same time.
+A message queue provides an asynchronous communications protocol, which is a system that puts a message onto a message queue and does not require an immediate response to continuing processing.
+Email is probably the best example of asynchronous communication.
+When an email is sent, the sender continues to process other things without needing an immediate response from the receiver.
+This way of handling messages decouples the producer from the consumer so that they do not need to interact with the message queue at the same time.

 Decoupling and Scalability

-Decoupling is used to describe how much one piece of a system relies on another piece of the system.
-Decoupling is the process of separating them so that their functionality will be more self- contained.
+Decoupling describes how much one piece of a system relies on another piece of the system.
+Decoupling is the process of separating functions so that they are more self-contained.

 A decoupled system is achieved when two or more systems are able to communicate without being connected.
-The systems can remain completely autonomous and unaware of each other.
-Decoupling is often a sign of a computer system that is well structured.
-It is usually easier to maintain, extend and debug.
+The systems can remain completely autonomous and unaware of other functions.
+Decoupling is often a sign of a computer system that is well structured because it is easier to maintain,

 If one process in a decoupled system fails to process messages from the queue, other messages can still be added to the queue and be processed when the system has recovered.
-You can also use a message queue to delay processing; A producer post messages to a queue.
-At the appointed time, the receivers are started up and process the messages in the queue.
-A queued message can be stored-and-forwarded, and the message be redelivered until the message is processed.
+You can also use a message queue to delay processing - for example, a producer posts messages to a queue.
+At the appointed time, the consumers start and process the messages in the queue.
+A queued message can be stored-and-forwarded, and the message can be redelivered until it is processed.

-Instead of building one large application, is it beneficial to decouple different parts of your application and only communicate between them asynchronously with messages.
-That way different parts of your application can evolve independently, be written in different languages and/or maintained by separated developer teams.
+Instead of building one large application, it is beneficial to decouple different parts of your application and communicate between them asynchronously using message queues.
+This allows for different parts of the application to evolve independently, be written in different languages, and/or be maintained by separated development teams.

-A message queue will keep the processes in your application separated and independent of each other.
-The first process will never need to invoke another process, or post notifications to another process, or follow the process flow of the other processes.
-It can just put the message on the queue and then continue processing.
-The other processes can also handle their work independently.
-They can take the messages from the queue when they are able to process them.
-This way of handling messages creates a system that is easy to maintain and easy to scale.
+A message queue will keep the processes in your application separate and independent of each other.
+The first process will never need to invoke another process, post notifications to another process, or follow the process flow of the other processes.
+It can just put the message in the queue and then continue processing.
+The other processes can also handle their work independently, taking the messages from the queue when they are able to process them.
+This way of handling messages creates a system that is easy to maintain and scale.

 Message queuing - a simple use case

-Imagine that you have a web service that receives many requests every second, where no request is afford to get lost and all requests needs to be processed by a process that is time consuming.
+Imagine that you have a web service that receives many requests every second, where no request can get lost, and all requests need to be processed by a function that has a high throughput.
+In other words, the web service always has to be highly available and ready to receive a new request instead of being locked by the processing of previously received requests.

-Imagine that your web service always has to be highly available and ready to receive new request instead of being locked by the processing of previous received requests.
-In this case it is ideal to put a queue between the web service and the processing service.
-The web service can put the "start processing"-message on a queue and the other process can take and handle messages in order.
-The two processes will be decoupled from each other and does not need to wait for each other.
-If you have a lot of requests coming in a short amount of time, the processing system will be able to process them all anyway.
-The queue will persist requests if their number becomes really huge.
+In this case, placing a queue between the web service and the processing service is ideal.
+The web service can put the "start processing" message on a queue and the other process can take and handle messages in order.
+The two processes are decoupled from each other and do not need to wait.
+If you have a lot of requests coming in a short amount of time, the processing system will be able to process them all.
+The queue will persist with the requests even if their number grows.

-You can then imagine that your business and your workload is growing and you need to scale up your system.
-All that is needed to be done now is to add more workers, receivers, to work off the queues faster.
+Then imagine that the business and workload are growing and the system needs to be scaled up.
+All that needs to be done is to add more consumers to work off the queues faster.

-If you do start to consider a queue-based solution, CloudAMQP offers hosting of the message queue RabbitMQ.
+If you do start to consider a queue-based solution, CloudAMQP offers to host the message queue with RabbitMQ.
 RabbitMQ is open source message-oriented middleware that implements the Advanced Message Queuing Protocol (AMQP).
-AMQP have features like queuing, routing, reliability and security.
-You can read more about CloudAMQP here.
+AMQP has features like queuing, routing, reliability, and security.
+Read more about CloudAMQP here.

 Questions and feedback